Skip to main content

 Technical Analysis

-This vulnerability (CVE-2026-35558) affects Amazon Athena ODBC driver versions prior to 2.1.0.0 and involves improper neutralization of special elements in the authentication components.
-Specifically, specially crafted connection parameters processed during user-initiated authentication can lead to command injection, enabling arbitrary code execution or authentication flow redirection.
+This vulnerability (CVE-2026-35558) affects the Amazon Athena ODBC driver prior to version 2.1.0.0.
+It is categorized under CWE-77 (Improper Neutralization of Special Elements used in a Command), specifically impacting the authentication components.
+The flaw allows an attacker to inject commands through specially crafted connection parameters processed during user-initiated authentication, potentially leading to arbitrary code execution or manipulation of authentication flows.
 The CVSS 3.1 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability.
-The vendor advisory recommends upgrading to version 2.1.0.0 to fix the issue.
+The vendor advisory from AWS recommends upgrading to version 2.1.0.0 to address this issue.

 Potential Impact